atmakuriasish/Virtualization-and-Clound-Computing/README.md

 ```
 Replace [run|stop|remove] with the desired action.<br>
 Replace [n] with the number of server containers to manage.
+Please wait while stopping, it may take few seconds to stop.

 ## Start Load Balancer
 ```bash